Translations

 Sunday, December 26, 2010

-House Mountain #75 on 12-26-2010 (published 12-26-2010)
+House Mountain 75th Hike on 12-26-2010 (published 12-26-2010)

-Hike number 75!
-The Appalachian Irishman is three-fourths of the way toward requesting that House Mountain be renamed after him!
+I have hiked House Mountain 75 times!
+This Appalachian Irishman is three-fourths of the way toward requesting that House Mountain be renamed after him!

 The next three shots are from the west bluff.
 A strong, cold wind was blowing snow in from the north.
 I put my top layer back on and stayed a while.
-The camera doesn’t capture the view that the eye will always remember!
+The camera doesn’t capture the view that my eyes will always remember!
 Yes, that’s Leak Rock!
 Yes, I did!
 Of course, as I headed east along the ridge, I had to write (with my finger) “Appalachian Irishman” in the snow on a large, smooth rock!
 Advertising is everything!

 Hum!
-The Appalachian Irishman wishes he could hike, camp, photograph, and write for a living!
+This Appalachian Irishman wishes he could hike, camp, photograph, and write for a living!
 Thank you, House Mountain.
 I needed some exercise and some time to think alone.
 I’ll see you again, but for tomorrow, it’s back to the old grindstone.

-House Mountain #74 on 12-5-2010 (published 12-26-2010)
+House Mountain 74th Hike on 12-5-2010 (published 12-26-2010)